 What are Opioids?

-Opioids, sometimes called narcotics, are a type of drug that include strong prescription pain relievers.
-Some opiods include:
+Opioids, (narcotics) are a type of drug that include strong prescription pain relievers.

 Prescription opioids used for pain relief are generally safe when taken for a short time and as prescribed by your health care provider.
 However, opioid abuse and addiction are still potential risks.